karthik-skr/MapQuest-Geo-Code-Excel-Upload-Python/README.md

 - Clone the repository in your system.

+- Recommend python version:  Python 3.8.5

 - Create a virtual environment and activate it.

 - Then install the required modules using : `pip install -r requirement.txt`.

+- Please add MapQuest API Key as `MAP_QUEST_KEY` in system varibles/environment variables

 - Start the python server using: `python manage.py runserver`.